Faxe Ladeplads: Transportation

 Faxe Ladeplads railway station in 2020.

-Faxe Ladeplads is served by Faxe Ladeplads railway station, located on the East Line which connects Faxe Ladeplads with and the rest of the Danish rail network.
+The local railway, the East Line, was inaugurated in 1879, and runs from the Faxe Limestone Quarry to the harbor in Faxe Ladeplads.
+Faxe Ladeplads is served by Faxe Ladeplads railway station, which is connected on the East Line with and the rest of the Danish rail network.

 Attractions

 The main attraction is the nature and fresh air from the sea.
 A couple of campsites exist in the area.